-Notice that $\boxed{P}^{\mathcal{N}}$ is just another kind of proposition, and it can be used anywhere that normal propositions can be used-including the pre- and postconditions of Hoare triples, and invariants themselves, resulting in nested invariants.
+Notice that $[P]^{\mathcal{N}}$ is just another kind of proposition, and it can be used anywhere that normal propositions can be used-including the pre- and postconditions of Hoare triples, and invariants themselves, resulting in nested invariants.
 The latter property is sometimes referred to as impredicativity.
 We will discuss the full proof rules for impredicative invariants in §5.1, which will require the introduction of a later modality.
-Until then, we work with simplified rules that require the invariant proposition P to be timeless, which rules out impredicativity.
-Intuitively, everything "first-order" is timeless, including assertions like heap ownership or ghost ownership.32 Timelessness is preserved by most logical connectives, i.e., if P and Q are both timeless then so is PQ et cetera.
+Until then, we work with simplified rules that require the invariant proposition P 30 To give a comparison with functional programming, implications/wands correspond to pure functions while view shifts are monadic (also see §5.5).

+31 Ashcroft, "Proving assertions about parallel programs", 1975 [Ash75]. to be timeless, which rules out impredicativity.
+Intuitively, everything "first-order" is timeless, including assertions like heap ownership or ghost ownership.32 Timelessness is preserved by most logical connectives, i.e., if P and Q are both timeless then so is P Q et cetera.
 In contrast, Hoare triples, view shifts and invariant assertions themselves are not timeless, but it is rare to encounter those inside an invariant.33